Today we will visit Acre port and talk about history, sails, and Haifa – Akko ferry.

 From time immemorial, the Holy Land has attracted pilgrims – primarily Jews and Christians.
 Many of them arrived in Israel through the Port of Acre.
 Acre’s status grew, mainly after its conquest by the Crusaders in 1104, when the port became the main gate to the Land of Israel.

 Source for all history quotes: official site.

 At the port, you can take a short sail along Old Acre walls.
 I was curious, and I made once a sail from the port.
-The price was 10 NIS, and the sail itself is a concise one and lasts about ten minutes.
+The price was 10 NIS, and the sail itself is concise and lasts about ten minutes.
 There were no explanations during the sail, only loud music.

 Haifa – Akko Ferry